 “Look what you did,” Dinara hissed at Roman as she hurried to kneel beside Maebhe.

 Roman looked horrified.
 He knelt at Maebhe’s other side.
 “Come now, Ms. Cairn.
-It will be alright.
 I’ll help you, if I can, but I need to know what happened.”

 “Maebhe,” Roman corrected, “Who was here in Gallontea with you?”

-Maebhe took a steadying breath, and then she told them about Kieran and Íde, about her escape and their capture, about how she’d spent the days since flitting from place to place, running from the police and trying to find a way onto the Island that wouldn’t get her caught.
+Maebhe took a steadying breath, and then she told them about Kieran and Íde, about her escape and their capture, about how she’d spent the days since flitting from place to place, running from the police and trying to find a way onto the Island that wouldn’t get her caught and killed.

 “You have?”
 Dinara asked.
 His quiet anger scared her.
 It was a raised gun, a finger flirting with the trigger.
 It was the warning rumble before a storm, and Unity was a metal boat in the middle of a lake; knowing she stood on the shore didn’t make Dinara feel any safer.